Abey627/weather-data-platform/README.md

 A comprehensive weather data aggregation system built with React and Django REST Framework, featuring historical weather data analysis and visualization.

+> **Current Project Status:** 55% Complete - [View Detailed Status](./docs/project/status.md)

 ## Project Overview

 This project consists of a weather data aggregation API and frontend application that work together to:

-1. Fetch historical weather data from third-party APIs
+1. Fetch historical weather data from third-party APIs ✅
-2. Process and analyze temperature data
+2. Process and analyze temperature data ✅
-3. Display meaningful weather insights to users
+3. Display meaningful weather insights to users 🚧

 ## Key Features

-### Backend (Django REST Framework)
+### Backend (Django REST Framework) ✅
-- RESTful API to fetch and process weather data from external sources
+- RESTful API to fetch and process weather data from external sources ✅
-- Endpoint to calculate average temperature for any city over a specified number of days
+- Endpoint to calculate average temperature for any city over a specified number of days ✅
-- API documentation with Swagger/OpenAPI
+- API documentation with Swagger/OpenAPI ✅
-- PostgreSQL for persistent data storage
+- PostgreSQL for persistent data storage ✅
-- Redis for efficient request caching
+- Redis for efficient request caching ✅

-### Frontend (React)
+### Frontend (React) 📝
-- User-friendly interface for city and time period selection
+- User-friendly interface for city and time period selection 📝
-- Display of average temperature results
+- Display of average temperature results 📝
-- Graceful handling of loading states and error messages
+- Graceful handling of loading states and error messages 📝

 ### Infrastructure
-- Docker setup for both backend and frontend
+- Docker setup for both backend and frontend ✅
-- Docker Compose for service orchestration
+- Docker Compose for service orchestration ✅
-- Comprehensive testing suite
+- Comprehensive testing suite ✅
+- ELK Stack for centralized logging and monitoring 📝

+> **Legend:**
+> ✅ Implemented - Feature is complete and working
+> 🚧 In Progress - Feature is partially implemented
+> 📝 Planned - Feature is planned but not yet implemented

 ## Repository Structure
 - `/backend` - Django REST Framework API